-There are eleven kinds of built-in data types in MY-BASIC: Nil, Integer, Real, Boolean, String, List, List Iterator, Dictionary, Dictionary Iterator, Usertype, Referenced Usertype.
-MY-BASIC supports user defined data types to let you to customize your own data structures, it will be explained later.
+A variable doesn't have a type, but a value does, so I could claim MY-BASIC is a dynamic type language.
+There are some kinds of built-in data types in MY-BASIC: Nil, Type, Integer, Real, Boolean, String, Array, List, List Iterator, Dictionary, Dictionary Iterator, Prototype, and Sub Routine.
+Besides, MY-BASIC also supports user defined data types (Usertype and Referenced Usertype) to let you to customize your own data structures, it will be explained later.

 Nil is a special type which includes only one value: NIL.
 A NIL represents nothing, similar to null, none, etc. in other programming languages.
-Assigning a variable with a Nil value will release the previous value it holds.
+Assigning a variable with a Nil value will release/unreference the previous value it holds.